leahvelleman/velleman-dot-org/_projects/latu.md

 ---
-layout: default
+layout: page
+title: The Latu language
 tagline: An experiment — Building a grammar sketch for a conlang-in-progress with Jinja, Python, and Markdown.
 permalink: latu.html
 ---

-# *Kitsani Latu’* / The Latu language

 This is a conlang-in-progress, and a test of using static site generation tools to build a grammar sketch.
 [Here's a quick word about the technical